Goat Breeds ~ How to Choose the Best One

 Their desirable and creamy milk contains up to six percent of butterfat, which not only helps to add to its flavor but also its rich and creamy texture.
 This makes them ideal for ice cream, cheese, and different kinds of butter.

-If you’re strapped for space on your farm, you’ll love how Nigerian Dwarf goats reach up to 23 inches, at most, and are very friendly, which makes them fantastic for children.
-However, it is a good idea to have their horns removed at a young age, as they can have a lot of power behind their horns.
+If you’re strapped for space on your farm, you’ll love how Nigerian Dwarf goats only reach up to 23 inches, at most, and are very friendly, which makes them fantastic for children.
+Nigerian Dwarf goats will grow horns.
+Some people will opt to have them removed when they are young for a few different reasons.
+However, in most situations, adult Nigerian Dwarf goats will not be an issue with horns.
 With proper care, they can live to be 15 years old.

 Pros: